 Why do I need an Advisory Board if TSNE’s Board is the legal governance structure?

 All projects under TSNE’s fiscal sponsorship must have an advisory board that provides oversight and guidance.
 The advisory board does not hold legal responsibility for the project (which is TSNE’s board of directors’ role), but it typically fulfills many of the roles usually held by boards of directors, including annual review of the director, resource development, serving as ambassadors, and providing program and financial oversight.
 The size of your board should be manageable for a start-up organization; three to nine members is recommended.

 How much will fiscal sponsorship cost?

 What are the fees associated with Fiscal Sponsorship?

-Our typical fee for fiscal sponsorship ranges from 12%-14% of your organization’s expenses, based on the needs of your organization.
-Services include all those listed above, including general liability insurance, accounting, an annual audit, 990, payroll service, benefits administration, contract/legal, and grant management.
+Our fee for fiscal sponsorship in the first year is 14% on all expenses.
+After the first year, this fee is reviewed as a part of our regular MOU renewal process.
+Services include all those listed above, such as general liability insurance, accounting, an annual audit, 990, payroll service, benefits administration, contract/legal, and grant management.
 By sharing these costs with our other fiscally sponsored organizations, the cost incurred is less than what organizations would pay vendors independently for the same services.

 Are there any other fees such as start-up or termination fees?